top of page

 You will want to state this before you start explaining how your services work.

-Often your copy doesn't address or identified your customers main problem - maybe you've listed your services features rather than focusing on Why your customer needs it.
+Often your copy doesn't address or identify your customer's main problem - maybe you've listed your service features rather than focusing on Why your customer needs it.

 a) find their common inner villain and external outcome.
-What is their inner conflict are they stressed, frustrated, lonely, scared do they want to reduce anxiety, get better sleep, nail their business presentation, get a new job, start their own business.
+What is their inner conflict are they stressed, frustrated, lonely, or scared do they want to reduce anxiety, get better sleep, nail their business presentation, get a new job, or start their own business?

 b) Agitate the problem and show them how their problem will cause more pain if they don't solve it, for example,

-"Don't Lose that big job opportunity to the loudmouth guy in cubicle B."
+"Don't Lose that big job opportunity to the loudmouth Jon in cubicle B."

-c) paint them a picture of what it's like to get rid of their problem sooner rather than later, and show them the succesful outcome
+c) Paint them a picture of what it's like to get rid of their problem sooner rather than later, and show them the successful outcome

 "Close that big sales pitch tomorrow"